-11. Debt
+12. Debt

 On March 11, 2020, the Company entered into a credit agreement (the "Credit Agreement") with Silicon Valley Bank ("SVB").
 In January 2021, the Company amended the Credit Agreement which modified the conditions pursuant to which subsidiaries are required to become guarantors.
-On December 22, 2022, the Company entered into a second amendment ("Amendment No. 2") to the Credit Agreement, dated March 11, 2020, collectively referred to as the Credit Facility.
-No significant debt issuance costs were incurred in association with the December 2022 Credit Facility.
+On December 22, 2022, the Company entered into a second amendment ("Amendment No. 2") to the Credit Agreement, dated March 11, 2020, and on July 26, 2024, the Company entered into a third amendment ("Amendment No. 3") to the Credit Agreement collectively referred to as the Credit Facility.
+No significant debt issuance costs were incurred in association with Amendment No.2 and Amendment No.3.

-Amendment No. 2 amends the Credit Facility to, among other things (i) extend the maturity date of the Credit Facility to December 22, 2025, (ii) amend the interest rate provisions to replace LIBOR with SOFR as the interest rate benchmark, and (iii) amend the recurring revenue growth rate financial covenant.
+Amendment No. 2 amended the Credit Facility to, among other things (i) extend the maturity date of the Credit Facility to December 22, 2025, (ii) amend the interest rate provisions to replace LIBOR with SOFR as the interest rate benchmark, and (iii) amend the recurring revenue growth rate financial covenant.